AChiabodo/AMLNotes/Questions.md

 </tr>
 </table>

+1. **attention**
+      - Attention is a mechanism used in neural networks to selectively focus on certain parts of the input when making a prediction.
+This allows the model to attend to the most relevant information in the input, and is particularly useful in tasks such as image and text understanding.
+1. **self attention layer**
+      - A self-attention layer is a type of attention mechanism that is applied to the input data within a single layer of a neural network.
+This allows the model to learn to attend to different parts of the input data within the same layer, rather than having to pass the data through multiple layers.

+1. **Sequence-to-Sequence with RNN and Attention**

 ## Lesson 13

+## Lesson 14
 1. **Supervised Learning** : Based on the use of labelled data, the goal is to learn a function that maps the input to the output labels.
 Classification, regression and semantic segmentation are examples of supervised learning.
 In some cases is really costly to obtain labelled data and errors in the labelling can lead to poor performance and noise.

 2. **Unsupervised Learning** : Our model does not have access to labels, all work is note based only on data, Generatives models are an example of unsupervised learning.
 Density estimation is also an example of unsupervised learning where the goal is to estimate the probability density function of the data.
 The main goal is to find some **underlying structure** in the data.